DOWSING FOR GOLD: IS THERE LOST GOLD BURIED UNDER YOUR NEIGHBOR’S PROPERTY?

 May 19th, 2022

 Interest in the hobby of dowsing for gold has vastly increased since the start of the pandemic in 2020.
 I’m not really sure if that’s true but I’m saying it anyway.
-Northern Arkansas has proved to be a fruitful searching ground for hobbyist gold dowsers, given the historical tradition of the impoverished and rugged hill-folk burying their gold in their yards and nearby fields rather than putting it in a safe or a bank safety deposit box.
+Northern Arkansas has proved to be a fruitful searching ground for hobbyist gold dowsers, given the historical tradition of the impoverished and rugged hill-folk burying their gold in their yards and nearby fields rather than putting it in a bank safety deposit box or using it to fund crypto purchases.

 The rocky slopes and small pastures of northern Arkansas are thought to be a relatively rich hunting ground for those who know the proper techniques.
 But the iron content in the rocky hillsides of the Ozark Plateau interferes with even the most expensive metal detectors.
 Positive detection of buried gold stashes must rely on the time-honored practice of gold dowsing.
 Similar to dowsing for water or unmarked graves, and relying on similar scientific principles, dowsing for gold relies heavily on the skill and experience of the dowser.
 Carefully holding a stick, also known as a divining rod, in front of them, the dowser will walk around outdoors until receiving a subtle “tell” sensed through the stick.
 I’m not making this up.